mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/branching.md

 1. Add the appropriate milestone and the `CherryPick/Approved` label.
 1. When your PR is approved it will be assigned back to you to perform the merge and any cherry picking necessary.
 1. Merge the PR
 1. Cherry pick the master commit back to the appropriate releases.
+If the release branches have not been cut yet, leave the labels as-is and cherry-pick once the branch has been cut.
+The release manager will remind you to finish your cherry-pick.
 1. Set the `CherryPick/Done` label when completed.